-Nothing strikes fear in the heart of an online merchant quite like PCI-DSS – the set of “technical and operational requirements designed to protect cardholder data” put forth by the credit card networks (Visa, MasterCard, etc…).
+Nothing strikes fear in the heart of online merchants quite like PCI DSS – the set of “technical and operational requirements designed to protect cardholder data” put forth by the credit card networks (Visa, MasterCard, etc…).
 If you accept credit cards online, even if you’re not storing or processing those cards yourself, you need to be aware of its requirements and prepared to invest some time into compliance.

-The recent upgrade of PCI-DSS from v2.0 to v3.0 introduced some important changes, making now a good time to review your steps to compliance as well as highlight what’s changed.
+The upgrade from v2.0 to PCI DSS 3.0 introduced some important changes, making now a good time to review your steps to compliance as well as highlight what’s changed.
+(In February 2017, the PCI Security Standards Council released an update to its best practices guidelines for securing e-commerce and PCI compliance, which you can read about here.)

 Do I have to get PCI certified?